 Your spinal column is made up of a series of bones, these bones are able to move and flex because of the discs and small joints that connect them.
 There is actually only a small amount of movement at each ‘segment’ of the spine but when you add all those little units up you have a reasonably mobile column.

 Heaps of people find the application of ice packs for the treatment of their neck pain can prove to be very beneficial.
-Ice works by interrupting pain signals within the nerve, stimulated the activity of blood vessels, and reducing both inflammatory and pain chemistry in the neck.
+Ice works by interrupting pain signals within the nerve, stimulates the activity of blood vessels, and reduces both inflammatory and pain chemistry in the neck.

 One of the most common questions we get asked is whether heat or ice is better.
 Nine times out of ten ice is a better option than heat when you have pain.
 Heat can be a bit of a tricky one because it does often feel soothing at the time.
-Sometime after heat application however you may have more pain than you might otherwise have had, this is in theory because the dilation of blood vessels has encouraged more blood and inflammation to the area.
+Sometime after heat application however you may have more pain than you might otherwise have had..

-A large number of people suffer with stubborn neck pains caused in part by old unhealed sprain injuries and whiplash type injuries to the cervical spine.
-These injuries can come from almost any historical incident of neck trauma or head trauma.
-One of the long term repercussions of unresolved neck trauma is perhaps unsurprisingly scar tissue.
+A large number of people suffer with stubborn neck pains caused in part by old unhealed injuries.
+These injuries can come from almost any historical incident of neck or head trauma.
+One of the long term repercussions of unresolved neck trauma is scar tissue.

 Cupping massage or cupping therapy has been used for thousands of years by multiple global cultures and not only is it still around for good reason, it is currently undergoing a powerful resurgence.